Dragon speech recognition is software for PC and Mac that allows you to operate your computer by voice.

 Some people can’t use a keyboard or mouse at all, due to disability.
 For them speech recognition software is literally the only way in which they can use a computer.
 It allows them to be productive members of society and partake in the online world and social media.

-Even though I wouldn’t describe myself as ‘disabled’, it is a fact that I would not be able to run my business if I didn’t have speech recognition.
+Even though I wouldn’t describe myself as ‘disabled’, it is a fact that I have RSI and I would not be able to run my business if I didn’t have speech recognition.
 And that’s not only because speech recognition IS my business, but because I really need the functionality in order to do my work.
 Obviously, this text is mostly created by dictation.

 Mac or PC?